NEMSLinux/nems-docs/docs/platforms/vm.rst

 -  Minimum 6 GB free RAM
 -  100 GB hard disk space

+NEMS Linux uses Virtual Hardware Version 10 to ensure backward compatibility with legacy hypervisors.

 VMware ESXi
 ^^^^^^^^^^^

--  Version 7.0 or higher.
-NEMS Linux uses Virtual Hardware Version 14.
+NEMS Linux OVA has been built to work on ESXi version 5.5 or higher.
+7.0+ recommended.

-To run NEMS Linux on a legacy version of ESXi, such as ESXi 6.7, you will need to extract the VMDK from the OVA file (rename the file ``.tar`` and open it with a tool such as tar or 7-zip) and use ``vmkfstools`` to expand the disk to thick provisioned.
+If deploying NEMS Linux on a legacy version of ESXi (such as ESXi 6.7) fails due to the virtual hard disk being thin-provisioned, you may extract the VMDK from the OVA file (rename the file ``.tar`` and open it with a tool such as ``tar`` or 7-zip) and use ``vmkfstools`` to expand the disk to thick provisioned.
 Please consider upgrading your hypervisor for official support.
 See: https://kb.vmware.com/s/article/1028943

 Guest Specifications
 --------------------